-Sunset Park – 6/10 mile paved and lighted path with exercise stations along the way.
+Sunset Park – 6/10 mile paved and lighted path with exercise stations.

 A complete list of city parks can be found here.

-Lakes Forest Wilderness Area – 4.4 miles of trail that includes areas featuring the city’s most rigorous hiking, including a set of 315 stonework steps constructed in the last 1930s.
-You’ll come upon beautiful woodlands, an old homestead and barn, two caves, a grotto, a waterfall, and some of the area’s most stunning views of Lake Taneycomo and the Ozarks’ countryside.
+Lakes Forest Wilderness Area – 4.4 miles of trail featuring the city’s most rigorous hiking, including 315 stonework steps constructed in the last 1930s.
+You’ll come upon beautiful woodlands, an old homestead and barn, two caves, a grotto, a waterfall, and some of the most stunning views of Lake Taneycomo and the Ozarks’ countryside.

-Roark Creek – 3.2 miles of trail with all but the last 1/2 mile paved.
-It ends at a bluff overlooking the creek.
-There’s also a 1/2 mile ADA-accessible trail.
+Roark Creek – 3.2 miles of trail with only the last 1/2 mile paved.
+It ends at a bluff overlooking the creek, and there’s also a 1/2 mile ADA-accessible trail.